qwertTheDev/Paper-Framework/PAGETEMPLATE.md

 **Leaving it nameless will have it ignored by Paper.**

-Pages must have Init() and Start() functions in order to work but it isn't required **if you have a helper module that doesn't run code by itself.**
+Pages must have Init() and Start() functions in order to work but it isn't required **if making a utility module that doesn't run code by itself.**

 A reference to Paper will be passed through the Init function, allowing you to use its functions